brson/brson.github.com/beer/_posts/2021-03-31-braxton-garage-lager.md

 The flower she googles is jasmine.

-I can get down with the idea of the beer smelling like flowers or plants, but it's not what I get
+I can get down with the idea of the beer smelling like flowers or plants, but it's not what I get.

 She also says "candy".